 If you’re going to college in a northern state with lots of wintry weather, bring a boot tray to store your soaked shoes.
 According to Phyu-Sin Than, a senior at Mount Holyoke College, “It's completely necessary to have if you're going to a school in the north where half the school year is dragging yourself around in the snow.”
 Try this one from Bed Bath & Beyond to keep your dorm carpet clean and dry (a regular serving platter also works just as well).

 You can rack up a sizable collection of books in your first year, especially with general education classes (American Lit., anyone?).
 Shira Kipnees, campus correspondent for HC Franklin & Marshall, recommends that freshmen bring bookends to organize their study sessions.
 “My books always ended up in a fallen mess on the shelf and it would take me forever to find the exact book I was looking for,” she says.
-You can find cheap bookends on Amazon or invest in decorative ones from Etsy, like these cute bicycle ones for $35.
+You can find cheap bookends on Amazon or invest in decorative ones from Etsy.

 4. Old T-shirts and Costumes